 Feed Mills.
 An important factor in the grow-out of chickens is the rate at which chickens convert feed into body weight.
 The Registrant purchases primary feed ingredients on the open market.
-Ingredients include corn and soybean meal, which historically have been the largest cost components of the Registrant's total feed costs.
+Ingredients include corn and soybean meal, which are the largest cost components of the Registrant's total feed costs.
 The quality and composition of the feed are critical to the conversion rate, and accordingly, the Registrant formulates and produces its own feed.
-As of October 31, 2017, the Registrant operated eight feed mills, four of which are located in Mississippi, two in Texas, one in Georgia and one in North Carolina.
-The Registrant's annual feed requirements for fiscal 2017 were approximately 4,594,000 tons, and it has the capacity to produce approximately 5,866,000 tons of finished feed annually under current configurations.
+As of October 31, 2018, the Registrant operated eight feed mills, four of which are located in Mississippi, two in Texas, one in Georgia and one in North Carolina.
+The Registrant's annual feed requirements for fiscal 2018 were approximately 4.7 million tons, and it has the capacity to produce approximately 6.1 million tons of finished feed annually under current configurations.

-Feed grains are commodities subject to volatile price changes caused by weather, size of the harvest, transportation and storage costs, domestic and export demand and the agricultural and energy policies of the United States and foreign governments.
-On October 31, 2017, the Registrant had the capacity to store approximately 3,697,000 bushels of corn at its feed mills, which was sufficient to store approximately one week's requirements for corn.
+Feed grains are commodities subject to volatile price changes caused by weather, size of harvest, transportation and storage costs, domestic and export demand and the agricultural and energy policies of the United States and foreign governments.
+On October 31, 2018, the Registrant had the capacity to store approximately 3.7 million bushels of corn at its feed mills, which was sufficient to store approximately one week's requirements for corn.
 Generally, the Registrant purchases its corn and other feed ingredients at current prices from suppliers and, to a limited extent, directly from farmers.
 Feed grains are available from an adequate number of sources.
 Although the Registrant has not experienced and does not anticipate problems in securing adequate supplies of feed grains, price fluctuations of feed grains have a direct and material effect upon the Registrant's profitability.
 Although the Registrant attempts to manage the risk of volatile price changes in grain markets by sometimes purchasing grain at current prices for future delivery, it cannot eliminate the potentially adverse effect of grain price increases.

 Processing.
 Once broilers reach processing weight, they are transported to the Registrant's processing plants.
 These plants use modern, highly automated equipment to process and package the chickens.
-The Registrant's McComb and Collins, Mississippi; Moultrie, Georgia; Kinston and St. Pauls, North Carolina and Bryan, Waco and Palestine, Texas processing plants operate two processing lines on a double shift basis and each had the capacity to process approximately 1,250,000 chickens per week on October 31, 2017.
-The Registrant's Laurel and Hazlehurst, Mississippi and Hammond, Louisiana processing plants operate on a double shift basis and collectively had the capacity to process approximately 1,875,000 chickens per week on October 31, 2017.
-At October 31, 2017, the Company's deboning facilities were operating on a double shift basis and had the capacity to produce approximately 19.2 million pounds of big bird boneless breast product and 9.0 million pounds of chill pack boneless breast product each week.
+The Registrant's McComb and Collins, Mississippi; Moultrie, Georgia; Kinston and St. Pauls, North Carolina and Bryan, Waco and Palestine, Texas processing plants operate two processing lines on a double shift basis with the capacity to process between approximately 1,250,000 and 1,300,000 chickens per week on October 31, 2018.
+The Registrant's Laurel and Hazlehurst, Mississippi and Hammond, Louisiana processing plants operate on a double shift basis with the capacity to process approximately 625,000 chickens per week on October 31, 2018.
+At October 31, 2018, the Company's deboning facilities were operating on a double shift basis and had the capacity to produce approximately 15.7 million pounds of big bird boneless breast product and 12.9 million pounds of chill-pack boneless breast product each week.